igorsrs2019/react-app-to-firebase-github-actions/README.md

 ## Available Scripts

-jn the project directory, you can run:
+In the project directory, you can run:

 ### `npm start`